maxxiimo/the-front-end-manifesto/foundation-markup.md

 **Step 1** - Delete:

-- the default *public/index.html* file
+- public/index.html
-- the *assets/images/rails.png* image
+- assets/images/rails.png
-- the *app/views/layouts/application.html.erb* file you are replacing with *application.html.haml*
+- app/views/layouts/application.html.erb (The file you are replacing with *application.html.haml*.)

 **Step 2** - If you do not have a page for your routes to go to, which I'm assuming you don't if this is a brand-new application, create one now.
 I'm going to generate a Pages controller now to match my footer links: